-- 3. Table of Contents/Checklist: Start section on a new page.
-Prepare a Table of Contents/Checklist, with page numbers, using the form provided.
-Number all pages consecutively at the bottom center, beginning with the Title/Referral Page.
-If possible, provide headers throughout the proposal that include the PI's name (last name, first name, middle initial) and proposal log number (this will be automatically provided when the electronic Proposal Information is saved). - 4.
+- 3. Table of Contents/Checklist: Start section on a new page; one-page limit.
+Prepare a Table of Contents/Checklist, with page numbers.
+Number all pages consecutively at the bottom center, beginning with the Title/Referral Page. - 4.
 Proposal Relevance Statement: Start section on a new page; one-page limit.
 Exploration Hypothesis Development Award applicants should state explicitly how the proposed work is innovative and relevant to prostate cancer research.
-Describe how the combination of innovation and relevance of the proposal will contribute to the goals of conquering prostate cancer and advancing research in the field. - 5.
+Describe how the combination of innovation and relevance of the proposal will contribute to the goals of conquering prostate cancer and advancing research in the field.
+If this proposal is duplicative of a proposal submitted to another FY04 CDMRP program announcement, provide a strong justification for submitting duplicate proposals and the proposal's relevance to prostate cancer. - 5.
 Proposal Resubmission Statement: Not applicable to Exploration Hypothesis Development Awards submissions. - 6.
-Main Body: Start section on a new page; three-page limit inclusive of any figures, tables, graphs, and photographs.
+Main Body: Start section on a new page; four-page limit inclusive of any figures, tables, graphs, photographs, diagrams, chemical structures, pictures, pictorials, cartoons, and other relevant information needed to judge the proposal.
 It is the investigator's responsibility to clearly articulate how the proposed research is innovative.
 Presentation of preliminary data is not expected.
-The existence of preliminary data would suggest that the research would more appropriately submitted to a different award mechanism.
-For the proposal to be competitive, investigators must demonstrate logical reasoning and a sound scientific rationale established through a critical review and analysis of the literature.
+The existence of preliminary data would suggest that the research would be more appropriately submitted to a different award mechanism.
+For the proposal to be competitive, investigators must demonstrate logical reasoning and a sound scientific rationale established through a critical review and analysis of the literature, and must clearly describe the innovation and feasibility of the concept being developed.